Sign up for our newswire newsletter

 Phot of Gary Musich, standing in the Atlantic City Convention Center.

 Gary Musich.
-Credit: Meet AC.
+Credit: Visit Atlantic City.

 Forty years is a long time.
 What will you miss most about your work?